 During each facilitation, the SGIF Facilitator should show the following slides to the class to frame the SGIF.
 This Presentation is hosted live in Google Drive.
 Anyone with the link can view it so you can use this link to show the Presentation to students during the SGIF.
 Alternatively, you can copy the information (from here or from the SGIF Process document) and present it in another format to students.

+Most facilitators capture the data during an SGIF in an electronic format (e.g. with an open Word Document projected on the screen, they type the student feedback into the Word Document so all members of the class can see it.
 Alternatively, you can use a form (such as a Google Form) to collect information.
 In this system, students would brainstorm in groups (as they normally would) using paper and pen, they would then use a link to a Google Form to submit their group’s answers.
 Once every group has submitted their form, the Facilitator would open the resulting Google Spreadsheet on screen and continue facilitating the SGIF as s/he normally would.
 If you are interested in using a Google Form for an SGIF facilitation, please contact the CTL for examples.